mansoure/mansoure.github.io/publications/index.md

 - Essam Mansour and Hagen Höpfner.
 [An Approach to Detecting Relevant Updates to Cached Data Using XML and Active Databases](http://dl.acm.org/citation.cfm?doid=1516360.1516451).
 In Proceedings of the 12th International Conference on Extending Database Technology (EDBT), 2009.
 [PDF](/publications/paper/edbt09-DRUpE-essam.pdf)

+- Essam Mansour and Hagen Höpfner.
+[Towards an XML-Based Query and Contextual Infor- mation Model in Context-Aware Mobile Information Systems](http://ieeexplore.ieee.org/document/5089006/).
+In Proceedings of the 10th International Conference on Mobile Data Management: Systems, Services and Middleware (MDM), 2009.

+- Essam Mansour and Hagen Höpfner.
+[An XML-Based Model for Supporting Context-Aware Query and Cache Management](http://link.springer.com/chapter/10.1007%2F978-3-642-02843-4_12).
+In Proceedings of the 26th British National Conference on Databases BNCOD, 2009.
+Best Paper Award

+- Christian Bunse, Hagen Höpfner, Essam Mansour, and Suman Roychoudhury.
+[Exploring the Energy Consumption of Data Sorting Algorithms in Embedded and Mobile Environments](http://dx.doi.org/10.1109/MDM.2009.103).
+In Proceedings of the 10th International Conference on Mobile Data Management: Systems, Services and Middleware (MDM), 2009.